 What is a Clery Crime

 Any Clery crime listed below that is reported to a CSA must immediately be reported to Hill College Campus Safety.

 - Sex offenses (forcible and non-forcible)

 - Domestic Violence

 - Weapons violations

 Clery Crimes that occur in the Clery geography below are required to be reported:

 - On Campus: property owned or controlled by Hill College that is reasonably contiguous to one another and directly supports or relates to the institution’s education purpose (main campus).
 Examples include Administration building, Instruction Buildings, and Student Centers.

 - Public Property: thoroughfares, streets, sidewalks, and parking facilities that is within or immediately adjacent to and accessible from the campus.
-Examples include portions of Lamar Drive in Hillsboro and Mayfield Parkway in Cleburne that run through or adjacent to the main campus.
+Examples include portions of Lamar Drive in Hillsboro and Mayfield Parkway in Cleburne that run through or adjacent to the campus/center.

 - Non-campus: any building or property owned or controlled by the institution or an officially recognized student organization that is frequently used by students and is not within the same reasonably contiguous geographic area of the institution/campus.
-Examples include the Rodeo Arena in Hillsboro, Welding Building in Hillsboro, Cosmo/Nursing Building in Hillsboro, Marti Building in Cleburne, and the Dudley buildings in Cleburne.
+Examples include the Rodeo Arena on the Hill County Campus, Cosmo/Nursing Building on the Hill County Campus, and the Cleburne Technical Center in Cleburne.